Things to do in London in winter with kids

 Wanting to join in the festive spirit?
 We recommend visiting a winter market.
 They bring together everything you could wish for during the festive season: mulled wine, mince pies, decorations and arts and craft, fairground ride...
 You could even find that last-minute gift there!

-2- Christmas displays
+2- Christmas Lights

 London is transformed by the beautiful Christmas Lights and the city really lights up and sparkles in winter.
 Discovering the festive street lights has to be an activity on everyone's list this Christmas.
 Is there any better way to get into the Christmas spirit?